Cape Town Tourism Facebook Holiday

 Why this idea fits tourism marketing right now

 This is a smart twist on an old travel problem.
 Most destination marketing ends up showcasing the same highlights, using the same guidebook shorthand.
 Here, the hook is the opposite.
 The campaign is built around what standard lists miss, and it uses a person’s own Facebook profile as the input to make the recommendation feel personal.
+This is the right strategy for destination marketing because it turns generic discovery into personal discovery.
+That matters because using a person’s own profile as the input makes the destination feel more relevant before any trip is booked.

 The pattern to steal is simple